 - In the jeans/pants vs. shorts debate, pants win.
 When it comes to customer presentation, throw on a pair of jeans or work pants.
 Naturally, if it’s 120F and 85% humidity, shorts would likely be considered acceptable.
 Use your judgment.

 - Wear close-toed footwear like boots or tennis shoes.
 It’s not only far safer, but nothing says “I couldn’t care less” like a pair of Jimmy Buffet flip-flops.

 - Throw on an unbranded hat or run a brush across your hair.
 Your “You Mad, Bro?” hat is really fun and ironic but doesn’t necessarily carry the professional appeal your customers are looking for or are used to from their UPS and FedEx driver.

 To be crystal clear, these are not uShip requirements.
 However, they are based on direct feedback from many In-Home Delivery partners such as Chairish, 1stdibs, Sotheby’s Home, and more who want their customers’ delivery experience to be top-notch.
-So by adopting these standards, you’ll also be elevating and building your business in the new year.
+So by adopting these standards, you’ll also be elevating and building your business in 2021.